-To separate first name from last name in a list of names, select an empty cell and enter the first name in the list.
+To separate first name from last name in a list of names in Microsoft Excel, select an empty cell and enter the first name in the list.
 Then move down to the next cell and type the second name.
 This will initiate the Flash Fill option.
 By pressing the Enter key, you can choose names from the list that appears to finish filling out the list.
 Do this for both first and last names.

 There are a few different ways to split names in Excel.
 Let’s take a look at the different strategies below.